 You see, military planners had checked the history of warfare and produced a very useful and predictive combat result table :

 Terrain plays a critical role.
 Should a Soviet unit attack from clear terrain a militia in the forest, then the combat result table would be shifted 3 columns to the left.
-Tanks in clear terrain attacking anti-tanks in a forest would be at -6 columns : even overwhelming forces are likely to lose in that case.
+Tanks in clear terrain attacking anti-tanks in a forest would be at 6 columns to the left ; even overwhelming forces are likely to lose in that case.

-Note that it is not a question of forests being easy to defend.
+Note that terrain bonus does not care about offence or defence.
 Units in a forest attacking a unit in clear terrain ?
-Column shifted by 3.
+Column still shifted by 3 in its favour.

 So to recap :